rustinmyeye/ErgoNodeAndroid/SETUP_INSTRUCTIONS.md

 ### **Caution**:
 If you choose to initialize a wallet through the Node Panel, **write down the seed phrase** immediately!
 There is **no recovery** if you lose it. **Keep it safe** at all costs!

+## Android Phantom Process Killer

+Starting with Android 12, the operating system includes a **Phantom Process Killer** that aggressively terminates background processes that it deems unnecessary.
+This can impct the Ergo Node by stopping it when the app is running in the background.

+### **How It Affects the Ergo Node**
+- If you leave the app running and switch to another app, the Android system may terminate the node after some time.
+- This disrupts synchronization and prevents the node from staying online for extended periods.

+### **Workarounds**
+To prevent the system from killing the node process, you can try the following:

+1. **Disable Battery Optimization**
+   - Go to **Settings** → **Apps** → **Ergo Node** → **Battery**
+   - Select **Unrestricted** (or **Don't optimize** if available).

+2. **Keep the App in the Foreground**
+   - If possible, keep the Ergo Node app open while syncing.

+3. **Use a Wake Lock**
+   - if possible enable wake-lock for the Ergo node.

+These steps can help improve uptime, but due to Android’s memory management policies, some devices may still kill the process under heavy resource use.